 Be a Green Vehicle Owner this Environment Day!

 It is a well-established fact that cars are no friends to the environment.
 But, it is impossible to imagine living in a world without cars.
-Everyone needs it for your commutes – be it for work or road trips.
+Everyone needs it for their commutes – be it for work or road trips.
 But, on this Environment Day on 5th June, you can inculcate some Green Tips that will not only save the nature but also save you money!
 Here are 7 tips you can use to contribute your bit to save the environment before it’s too late!

 Tip #1: Use Carpool to save fuel: